carbon-language/carbon-lang/llvm/docs/GlobalISel/GenericOpcode.rst

 G_SEXT_INREG
 ^^^^^^^^^^^^

-Sign extend the a value from an arbitrary bit position, copying the sign bit into all bits above it.
+Sign extend the value from an arbitrary bit position, copying the sign bit into all bits above it.
 This is equivalent to a shl + ashr pair with an appropriate shift amount. $sz is an immediate (MachineOperand::isImm() returns true) to allow targets to have some bitwidths legal and others